OWASP Top 10 - Broken Access Control

 <input _ngcontent-reo-c122="" hidden="" type="text" id="userId" class="ng-untouched ng-pristine ng-valid">

-We remove the "hidden
+We remove the “hidden”

-We remove the hidden and already we see the UserID field on the web page, where we can enter any ID we want: A Broken Access Control.
+We're removing that hidden and we can already see this on the website UserID Field in which we can enter any ID we want: One Broken Access Control.

 Broken Access Control